-Major issues were related to low efficiency and considerable variability18, including in terms of aggregate size.
-The next evolutionary step was the creation of enzyme-adapted cultures49, selected from the point of view of size by centrifugation18.
+The next evolutionary step was the creation of enzyme-adapted cultures, selected from the point of view of size by centrifugation.
+These have resulted in uniform aggregates having a consistent cardiac differentiation.

-These have resulted in uniform aggregates having a consistent cardiac differentiation52.
-The precise modulation of the mesodermal induction53 achieved was bv timelv introducing and removing the growth factors that influenced four major pathways of development: the pathway of the bone morphogenetic protein (BMP), the beta factor or the nodal pathway, the Wnt pathway and the pathway of the Fibroblast growth factor (FGF)18.
+The precise modulation of the mesodermal induction was achieved by timely introducing and removing the growth factors that influenced four major pathways of development: the pathway of the bone morphogenetic protein (BMP), the beta factor or the nodal pathway, the Wnt pathway and the pathway of the Fibroblast growth factor (FGF).
 Dubois and his colleagues47 achieved 98% purity myocardiocytes using an EB approach based on the sequential addition of multiple growth factors (BMP4, VEGF, activin A and DKK1 protein) followed by a flow cytometry purification, against a new patient-specific cell surface47.

-The differentiation was confirmed by the position of the troponin T and cardiac markers47.
+The differentiation was confirmed by the position of the troponin T and cardiac markers.
 The complexity of the technique and the intensive work required by the protocol has prevented the use of the method on a large scale.

-Laflamme and co-workers48 cultivated embryonic stem cells as monolayers and induced the sequential addition of cardiac differentiation and the subsequent elimination of activin A and BMP4; the purity of cultures was only 30%48.

-Burridge and co-workers53 improved and simplified the monolayer approach using Roswell basal medium (RPMI), ascorbic acid, recombinant human albumin and Wnt pathway inhibitors, thus obtaining 95% purity myocardial fibers differentiated into 11 cell lines53.
+Laflamme and co-workers cultivated embryonic stem cells monolayers and induced the sequential addition of cardiac differentiation and the subsequent elimination of activin A and BMP4; the purity of cultures was only 30%.
+Burridge and co-workers53 improved and simplified the monolayer approach using Roswell basal medium (RPMI), ascorbic acid, recombinant human albumin and Wnt pathway inhibitors, thus obtaining 95% purity myocardial fibers differentiated into 11 cell lines.
+As far as in vitro neuron cultivation is concerned, Bakmand54 has developed a microfluidic system adapted for cerebral tissue cultivation that combines conventional systems and fluid culture systems with the possibility of integrating a sensor system54.
+Primary neurons are grown on a modified peptide substrate (PNW) mimicking in vivo conditions54.
+It was found that tissues grown in the microfluidic system were superior in quality compared to those maintained on conventional plastic substrates54.
+As a support, biological membranes are used on which electrode sensors have been fixed to measure the nervous cell parameters in real-time54.

-Figure 3 | Types of neuronal linkages in the structure of the nervous tissue (scheme).
-The neuron establishes links of the type of cell anastomoses with no electrical capacity (ependymal cells, capillary endothelium) or synapses (astrocytes, microglia, oligo-dendrocytes).
+Figure 4 | Types of neuronal linkages in the structure of the nervous tissue (scheme).
+The neuron establishes links of the type of cell anastomoses with no electrical capacity (ependymal cells, capillary endothelium) or synapses (astrocytes, microglia, oligodendrocytes).